-Also known as HMG-CoA reductase inhibitors, statins have been around since 1987.
-Then, it was lovastatin that was first marketed but many more have since been developed.
-Lovastatin is a naturally occurring statin found in small quantities in foods such as oyster mushrooms and red yeast rice.
+Statins are HMG-CoA reductase inhibitors, drugs that have been around since 1987.
+Lovastatin was the first approved statin; a naturally occurring statin found in small quantities in foods such as oyster mushrooms and red yeast rice.

-Some earlier statins, such as cerivastatin, were withdrawn from the market (2001) due to the risk of fatal rhabdomyolysis.
+An earlier statin – cerivastatin – was withdrawn from the market (2001) due to the risk of fatal rhabdomyolysis.

-Statins are used for the primary and secondary prevention of cardiovascular disease as well as primary hyperlipidiema:
+Statins are used for the primary and secondary prevention of cardiovascular disease, as well as primary hyperlipidemia.

 - Secondary prevention – statins help reduce the risk of additional cardiovascular events in patients with pre-existing cardiovascular disease.